fundacionctic/connector-building-blocks/README.md

 The repository is organized as follows:

 * The `connector` folder contains a Java project with a very early draft version of the _Core Connector_ extension.
 This extension is responsible for creating the assets in the data space based on the OpenAPI schema of the participant component.
-* The `mock-backend` folder contains an example data space participant that exposes both an HTTP API and an event-driven API based on RabbitMQ.
-These APIs are described by [OpenAPI](https://learn.openapis.org/) and [AsyncAPI](https://www.asyncapi.com/docs) documents, respectively.
-The logic of the component itself does not hold any value; its purpose is to demonstrate where each partner should contribute.
+* The `mock-backend` folder contains an example HTTP API as exposed by a data space participant.
+This API is described by an [OpenAPI](https://learn.openapis.org/) document.
+The logic of the component itself does not hold any value; its purpose is to demonstrate where each participant should contribute.

-> Support for AsyncAPI and event-driven APIs is a nice-to-have that is not currently being prioritized.
-It will be addressed at a later stage if time permits and there are no technological roadblocks.

-* The `edcpy` folder contains a Python package built on top of [Poetry](https://python-poetry.org/), providing a series of utilities to interact with an EDC-based dataspace.
-For example, it contains the logic to execute all the necessary HTTP requests to successfully complete a [Transfer Process](https://eclipse-edc.github.io/docs/#/submodule/Connector/docs/developer/architecture/domain-model?id=transfer-process).
+* The `edcpy` folder contains a Python package built on top of Poetry, providing a series of utilities to interact with an EDC-based dataspace.
+For example, it contains the logic to execute all the necessary HTTP requests to successfully complete a transfer process.
 Additionally, it offers an example implementation of a [Consumer Backend](https://github.com/eclipse-edc/Connector/tree/main/extensions/control-plane/transfer/transfer-data-plane).
-* The `example` folder contains the configuration files required for the end-to-end example of an interaction between a provider and consumer.
-This example is one of the main contributions of this repository and aims to clarify any doubts regarding how to integrate a regular service or API into a data space.
+* The `dev-config` and `example` folders, alongside the `Vagrantfile`, contain the configuration and scripts necessary to deploy a consumer and a provider, and to demonstrate end-to-end communications based on the Dataspace Protocol between them.

 ## Public Artifacts